rwieruch/blog_robinwieruch_content/blog/react-form-validation/index.md

 From here you can optionally install your favorite UI library and replace the Label, Input, and Button components with your UI library components.

 Essentially you have built a form with server-side validation in React without a form library.
-If you don't have lots of load on your server and you are okay for your users to have the validation roundtrip to the server, this is a minimal setup for form validation in React.
+If you don't have lots of load on your server and you are okay for your users to have the validation roundtrip to the server, this is a minimal setup for form validation in a server-driven React application.

 You can extend it with client-side validation to improve the user experience and to decrease the server load, which we will cover next.